hotmeshio/pluck-typescript/README.md

     ```javascript
     const random = await Pluck.workflow.random();
     ```
  - `once` Execute a function once and only once. *This is a light-weight replacement for proxyActivities that executes without CQRS indirection.
-No setup is needed as is required for proxyActivities; call any function as shown.* In the following example, the sendNewsletter function is called once and only once, and the `user_id` and `email` fields are the input arguments.
+No setup is needed as is required for proxyActivities; call any function as shown.* In the following example, the `sendBill` function is called once and only once.
     ```javascript
-    const result = await Pluck.workflow.once<string>(sendNewsletter, user_id, email);
+    const result = await Pluck.workflow.once<string>(sendBill, billingInputs);
     ```
- - `executeChild` Call another durable function and await the response. *Design sophisticated, multi-process solutions by leveraging this command.*
+ - `executeChild` Call another durable function and await the response. *Compose sophisticated, multi-process solutions by calling child workflows.*
     ```javascript
     const jobResponse = await Pluck.workflow.executeChild({
       entity: 'bill',
-      args: [{ id, user_id, plan, cycle, amount, discount }],
+      args: [{ userId, planId, plan, cycle }],
     });
     ```
- - `startChild` Call another durable function, but do not await the response.
+ - `startChild` Call another durable function, but do not await the response. *Compose sophisticated, multi-process solutions by calling child workflows.*
     ```javascript
     const jobId = await Pluck.workflow.startChild({
       entity: 'bill',
-      args: [{ id, user_id, plan, cycle, amount, discount }],
+      args: [{ userId, planId, plan, cycle }],
     });
     ```
- - `getContext` Get the current workflow context (workflowId, etc).
+ - `getContext` Get the current workflow context (e.g., `workflowId`, `namespace`, `topic`).
     ```javascript
     const context = await Pluck.workflow.getContext();
     ```